Holomorphic functions of finite order generated by Dirichlet series: Riesz summation revisted

 \subsection{Integral representation}

 The following analog of Theorem~\ref{corona2.0} rules the theory of Riesz summation of general Dirichlet series.
-The result is taken from \cite[Theorem 23]{HardyRiesz}; in fact, we here need an improvement of its original form which we repeat in Remark~\ref{ori!},(i).
+The result is taken from \cite[Theorem 23]{HardyRiesz}.
+In fact, \eqref{laplace3} is an improvement of the original form from \cite{HardyRiesz}, which we repeat in Remark~\ref{ori!},(i).

 Given $k\ge0$ and a frequency $\lambda$, the theory of $(\lambda,k)$-Riesz summabilty of $\lambda$-Dirichlet series $\sum a_n e^{-\lambda s}$ is ruled by the so-called summatory functions of order $k$, which for $s \in \C$ and $ x>0$ are defined by